Neighbourhood Central

 FAMILY SUPPORT

 Family Support offers practical assistance and emotional support to families and youth in Parkes, Forbes, Peak Hill, Tullamore, Trundle and Bogan Gate.
 This is achieved through advice, advocacy and referral, assessment and case planning, case management, home visiting and parenting skills groups.
-Appointments can be held at Neighbourhood Central or in the family home.
-Services provided are free and confidential.

 PROGRAMS